Patient dies in Singapore hospital after choking on his food

 What to do if your parents find it hard to chew or swallow?

 Mums and dads, are your parents finding it difficult to eat?
-Perhaps it’s harder for them to chew food or it gets stuck in their throat often.
-Research has found that about 25% of the elderly have oral dryness – producing less saliva and making it harder to eat.
+Perhaps it’s harder for them to chew food or it gets stuck in their throat often. that about 25% of the elderly have oral dryness – producing less saliva and making it harder to eat.
 As with the case above, death by choking on food is real and could happen to anyone.

 It’s good to see your doctor if your mum or dad are having trouble swallowing, even pills.
-To help get the food down the throat for now, WebMD suggests the following for them:
+To help get the food down the throat for now, suggests the following for them:

 Vary the diet